nbirnel/bread-calculator/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>bread-calc</b>
-will attempt to guess at the type of ingredient, but you can always force it by including one of the words &rsquo;flour&rsquo;, &rsquo;liquid&rsquo;, or &rsquo;additive&rsquo; in the line.</p>
+makes a crude attempt to guess at the type of ingredient, but you can always force it by including one of the words &rsquo;flour&rsquo;, &rsquo;liquid&rsquo;, or &rsquo;additive&rsquo; in the line.</p>

 <p style="margin-left:11%; margin-top: 1em">Here is a brief
-example (note that github displays the indenting incorrectly):</p>
+example (note that if you are reading this on github, you won&rsquo;t see the indenting):</p>

 <p style="margin-left:17%; margin-top: 1em">name: imaginary
 bread <br>